Where To Watch London’s NYE Fireworks For Free

 How To Get Tickets

-Tickets are sold out for the London New Year’s Eve Fireworks in 2024.
-If you’d like to know when they come on sale for 2025, you can sign up to be notified here.
+Tickets are sold out for the London New Year’s Eve Fireworks in 2025, though some resale tickets may pop up between now and the big night if you keep checking here.
+And if you’d like to know when they come on sale for 2026, you can sign up to be notified here.

 Ticket holders are assigned a viewing area: Blue, Red, Pink, Green, White or Orange for guests with accessibility requirements.
 These areas stretch along Victoria Embankment on the north side of the river, and along Belvedere Road and Albert Embankment to the south.
 Westminster, Hungerford and Golden Jubilee bridges will all be closed, but lucky ticket holders will be assigned a viewing spot on Waterloo Bridge.